software-mansion/live-compositor/docs/pages/guides/deliver-input.md

 Live Compositor currently supports 2 input types:
 - RTP
-- MP4 (not supported in MembraneFramework plugin)
+- MP4 (not supported in Membrane Framework plugin)

 MP4 support is useful if you want to add some prerecorded assets, but for most streaming use cases RTP protocol will be a primary choice.

 Our RTP implementation supports following codecs:
 - H264 for video
-- AAC and Opus for audio (AAC is not supported via MembraneFramework plugin)
+- AAC and Opus for audio (AAC is not supported via Membrane Framework plugin)

 ### RTP over TCP vs UDP